sandie1604/hello-world/README.md

 # hello-world
 Just a new repository
 Hello everyone!
-I am sandie and I new to codeing and I hope to make good progress here
+I am Sandie and I new am to codeing and I hope to make good progress here